elasticio/elasticio.github.io/_developer-guide/local-agents.md

 | k8s Dashboard http | TCP |  | 30080 |  | 30080 |
 | k8s Dashboard https | TCP |  | 30443 |  | 30443 |

-> **Note** Do not change any configuration setup to avoid any unexpected behaviour or errors.
+> **Note** Do not change these configuration to avoid errors during further steps.

-After checking the details of Virtual Machine setup, close the Settings menues to return to the main window of VirtualBox with still inactive agent on the left-hand side menu.
+After checking the details of VM setup, close the Settings configuration windows to return to the main window of VirtualBox with still inactive agent on the left-hand side menu.